Eideticom/eid-hermes/specs/eid-hermes-commands-format.md

 ### Release Slots (Opcode 0x01)

 This command can be used to release a program or data slot on the device.
-It is defined for both interfaces.

 It is invalid to release a slot that is not allocated.